 Maca powder has a pleasant caramel, malty flavor that works well with your daily brew (and is also great in a mug of steamy hot chocolate!).
 As an adaptogen, maca can help you better handle daily stressors.
 Bonus points: it’s also a source of potassium which is important for heart health.

 Add: Hemp Seeds

 Tasting like a lovechild of pine nuts and sunflower seeds, hemp seeds are an oh-so-simple upgrade for your salads or roasted veggies.
 The salubrious seeds not only taste amazing but are also a standout source of complete protein and omega-3s, as well as magnesium—an essential micronutrient that many Americans fail to get enough of in their diets.
 Pro tip: they are also great over soups, oatmeal and yogurt.

-Your Sunday morning flapjacks can be a lot more nutritious when you swap or add in this riot of cauliflower, chickpea and red lentil flour.
-You’ll flip over the added protein, fiber and important micronutrients that this grain-free flour provides.
-With added flavors like cinnamon and vanilla, you’ll never be the wiser that you're eating pancakes made with vegetables and legumes.
+Your fiesta-friendly tortillas can be a lot more nutritious when you swap or add in cauliflower flour.
+You’ll flip over the added fiber and important micronutrients that this ingredient provides.
+Spice them up with your favorite seasonings and you’ll never be the wiser that you're eating tortillas made with vegetables!

 5. When Making: Salad Dressing